-The Velvet Revolution occurred in the fall of 1989 in Czechoslovakia.
+The Velvet Revolution took place in the fall of 1989 in Czechoslovakia.
 It was a non-violent transition of power.
-Consequently, it led to the resignation of the communist party and restoring democracy in the country.
+Consequently, it led to the fall of the communist regime.

 The revolution started on November 17th, 1989.
-University students paid tribute to Jan Opletal, a student killed by Nazis on this day in 1939.
+University students paid tribute to Jan Opletal.
+He was a student killed by Nazis on that day in 1939.
 In the evening hours, the students headed to Prague’s city center, calling for democracy.
-As a result of this unplanned action, the students were surrounded on Národní (National) street by a communist police cordon.
-Following the brutal intervention against the students, mass demonstrations occurred in the following days.
+As a result of this unplanned event, they were surrounded on Národní (National) street by a communist police cordon.
+Following a brutal intervention against the students, mass demonstrations occurred in the following days.

-On November 19th, the opposition led by Václav Havel formed the movement Občanské forum (Civil Forum).
-Additionally, actors, students, and others planned a general strike.
-Two days later, 200 thousand people demonstrated against the communist regime.
-The largest demonstration occurred on November 25th, 1989.
+On November 19th, the opposition led by Václav Havel formed the movement Civil Forum (Občanské forum).
+Furthermore, actors, students, and others planned a general strike.
+Two days later, two hundred thousand people demonstrated against the communist regime.
+Further, the largest demonstration took place on November 25th, 1989.
 In fact, over half a million people participated.

-By December 4th, 1989, the communist leaders opened borders to the west.
+On December 4th, 1989, the communist leaders opened borders to the west.
 A week later, the president of the Czechoslovak Socialist Republic, Gustav Husák, resigned.
-Furthermore, Václav Havel was elected president on December 29th.
-This day marks the end of the revolution.
+Václav Havel was elected as the new president on December 29th.
+That day marks the end of the revolution.
 Political oppression of the leading party broke down.
-Additionally, the country became a parliamentary republic.
+Furthermore, the country became a parliamentary republic.

 Following the Velvet revolution

-Following the Velvet Revolution, the first democratic elections in the country since 1946 took place in June 1990.
-Občanské forum won the vote.
+Following the Velvet Revolution, elections took place in June 1990.
+They were the first democratic elections in the country since 1946.
+Civil forum won the vote.
 However, the movement dissolved a year later.
 President Václav Havel advocated for the withdrawal of the Soviet army from the state.
-Moreover, Czechoslovakia transformed from a centralized state-run economy to capitalism.
+Worldwide, people see him as one of the key figures of the civil rights movement.
+Moreover, Czechoslovakia transformed from a socialist centralized state-run economy to capitalism.
+November 17th became a major state holiday.

 Did you know?